Chapter 9 – Lund, a love story

 The dog must have been pretty old even in my days since he never budged, always taking the same position on that same corner on Kyrkogatan, across from Klostergatan.
 Later on when I came back to Lund during my first marriage, I can’t remember seeing the big long-haired dog any more.
 He was so much part of the scene in the very center of Lund, and it was well known that he was Professor Siwe’s dog.
 He might well have been missed after he went to dog heaven.
 An institution was gone.

 This historic building was constructed by the Danish king Frederick II between 1578–84 when Skåne was part of Denmark, and was originally intended as the residence for the bishop of Lund.
-After the secession of the four southern provinces to Sweden in the Treaty of Roskilde in 1658, and the foundation of Lund University shortly after 1668 to enhance the Swedification of the Danish provinces, the building was incorporated to serve as the university’s main building and library.
-For a time the top of the tower also held an observatory.
+After the secession of the four southern provinces to Sweden in the Treaty of Roskilde in 1658, and the foundation of Lund University shortly after 1666 to enhance the Swedification of the former Danish provinces, the building was incorporated to serve as the university’s main building and library.
+For a time the tower also held an observatory.

-The ‘nations’ at Lund University simply represent provinces, and mine was of course Småland’s Nation, since most of my ancestors came from Småland.
+The ‘nations’ at Lund University simply represent provinces or even major cities, and mine was of course Småland’s Nation, since most of my ancestors came from Småland, and that was also where I was born.
 More and more of these very comfortable dormitories were built not only by ‘nations’ but also by the Academic Union.
 I did though rent a room with families for a couple of years before I managed by hook and by crook to get a foot in the door to my nation’s board (by helping to move chairs for our big parties).
-I later got a post as a leader of the party organization, called, as if by a typical student joke, sex master and sex mistress.
+I later got a post as an organize of parties, called, as if by a typical student joke, sex master and sex mistress.
 And you begin by being the vice- mistress or master.

 The academic center of Lund is the most wonderful city center I have ever known.
 The major edifices are set around a beautiful fountain in a small park and there are also the old buildings that were there even before the university was constructed in the 17th century.
-There is the King’s House – late 16th century – situated at the edge of the central University area and also at the edge of the wonderful park, Lundagården, with a great number of dignified elm-trees that are hundreds of years old.
+There is the King’s House, as has already been mentioned – late 16th century – situated at the edge of the central University area and also at the edge of the wonderful park, Lundagården, with a great number of dignified elm-trees that are hundreds of years old.
 Fountains, statues, everything perfectly well arranged and, in my days, hundreds of bicycles in front of the Academic Union.